Deaod/NewCTF/README.md

 #### bSpawnExtrapolateMovement
 If enabled, use extrapolated position of remote player for range checks of spawn points.

+#### SpawnSecondaryOwnTeamWeight
+Multiplier of the distance of members of the same team to spawn points.

+#### SpawnSecondaryCarrierWeight
+Multiplier of the distance of flag carriers to spawn points.

 ### Interface
 NewCTFInterface contains an add-on for map makers that allows them to provide alternate spawn system settings for a single map.